-Aromatherapy 101 is a stand- alone course which prepares one to work in the Aromatherapy industry.
+Aromatherapy 101 (AT 101) is a stand-alone course which prepares one to work in the Aromatherapy industry.
 Some areas of employment are the retail aromatherapy business, product development, custom blending and consultation.
+Students completing AT 101 only are not qualified as a Certified Aromatherapists.
+A student must successfully complete both AT 101 and AT 201 in order to become a Certified or Clinical Aromatherapist.

-I have categorized the essential oils under top, middle and base notes.
-First the top notes are covered in alphabetical order, then the middle and finally the base notes.
-My purpose for doing this is so that you can remember what note an essential oil is by the process of association.
-For example, if you remember that lavender is a middle note and that you learned about rosemary in one of the next modules my hope is that you will then be able to remember that it is also a middle note.
+Essential oils are categorized under top, middle and base blending notes.
+First the top note essential oils are covered in alphabetical order, followed by the middle and finally the base note essential oils.
+This will help you remember what note an essential oil is by the process of association.
+For example, if you remember that you learned about lavender in one of the ‘middle’ modules, then that will help you remember that it is a middle note.

-The Latin binomial for each essential oil is important to know – this is explained in greater detail under essential oil profiles, but the importance of this cannot be stressed enough.
-Also important is organic chemistry relating to the essential oils.
+The Latin binomial for each essential oil is compulsory to know – this is explained in greater detail under essential oil monographs, but the importance of knowing Latin binomials cannot be stressed enough.
+Equally important is a basic understanding of organic chemistry and the biological activities of the individual chemical constituents that make up each unique essential oil chemical profile.

-The conditions covered in Aromatherapy 101 are some of the most common conditions a person might encounter.
+Conditions covered in AT 101 are some of the most common conditions a person might encounter.
 Along with each condition is a list of essential oils and modes of use.
+These will help you when completing your case study reports.

-Each module includes review questions and I highly recommend that you take advantage of this resource to assist you in remembering key points in the module.
+Each module includes review questions.
+It is important to take advantage of this resource to assist you in remembering key points in each module and also as a study guide for your exams.

-This Level is approximately 300 hours (including exams and case studies) 37 Essential Oils
+This Level is approximately 300 hours; 12 months (including exams and case studies)

 600 + Pages